gitpod-io/gitpod-microsoft-aks-guide/README.md

 - [calico](https://docs.projectcalico.org) as CNI and NetworkPolicy implementation.
 - [cert-manager](https://cert-manager.io/) for self-signed SSL certificates.

-Upon completion, it will print the config for resource (including passwords) and instructions on what to do next. **IMPORTANT** - running the `make install` command after the initial install will change your database password which will require you to update your KOTS configuration.
+Upon completion, it will print the config for the resources created (including passwords) and instructions on what to do next. **IMPORTANT** - running the `make install` command after the initial install will change your database password which will require you to update your KOTS configuration.

 ## DNS records

 > This setup will work even if the parent domain is not owned by a DNS zone in the Azure portal.

-The recommended setup is to have `SETUP_MANAGED_DNS` to be `true` which will create an [Azure DNS zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records) for your domain.
+The recommended setup is to have `SETUP_MANAGED_DNS` be `true` which will create an [Azure DNS zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records) for your domain.
 When the zone is created, you will see various nameserver records (with type `NS`), such as `ns1-xx.azure-dns.com`, `ns2-xx.azure-dns.net`, `ns3-xx.azure-dns.org` and `ns4-xx.azure-dns.info`